 Pivot for my Birthday

-I ventured to the Allen Family's Pivot gallery for the first time which happened to be on my birthday.
+I ventured to the Allen Family's Pivot Gallery for the first time which happened to fall on my birthday.

 I've been kind of curious as to what the Allen Family Foundation owns.
-I recently saw the landscape exhibition at the SAM and saw a little bit more there.
+I recently saw the landscape exhibition at the SAM and saw a little bit small portion there.
 Here I am standing in front of a pair of Frank Stella paintings, probably from the early 1960's.

 The Title of the exhibit is simply, Color & Pattern.
 A nice example of a Rothko I think titled Yellow over Red.